back to index

 Abstract: This is a short expository account of the regularity lemma for stable graphs proved by the authors, with some comments on the model theoretic context, written for a general logical audience.

 • M. Malliaris and A. Peretz.
 "Realizing infinity."
 Based on a lecture at 'On the Infinite: An Interdisciplinary Symposium,' IHP/Sorbonne.
-Forthcoming. arxiv
+Forthcoming in this book. arxiv

 • P. Diaconis and M. Malliaris.
 "Complexity and randomness in the Heisenberg groups (and beyond)."
 New Zealand J. Math.
 52 (2021), 403-426. journal, arxiv